jmccance/MCPi/README.md

 ## Overview

 This app visualizes a Monte Carlo algorithm for calculating π.
+When run, you'll see lots of dots drawn onto a square that has a circle inscribed in it.
+Dots inside the circle are one color, while dots outside the circle are another.
+The ratio of circle dots to square dots is used to calculate an approximation of π.
+The red circle shows how big the white circle would be if you had drawn it using the current approximation of π, which is shown in the middle of the visualization.

+### Technical Details

 The algorithm works by approximating the ratio of the area of a unit square and a circle inscribed inside that square.
 Note that if *C* is the area of the